The Origins of Virtual Reality

 In 2010, the first prototype of the Oculus Rift headset was also created by Palmer Luckey.

-Oculus Rift raised $2.4 in their crowdfunding campaign on Kickstarter.
+Oculus Rift raised $2.4 million in their crowdfunding campaign on Kickstarter.

 The HTC Vive, Oculus Rift and PSVR were released, ushering in a new era for affordable virtual reality.